adid/Myself/README.md

 Myself App is a console application built in Java, aiming to assist you in efficiently managing your finances, schedule, and important dates.
 It serves individuals to manage their daily life using technology efficiently.

+## Before Running the App

+-	All the exception aren't handled.
+So, give proper values for each input.
+- We've used text files instead of Database.
+So, for data storing and retrieving you need to create path: "C:\SPL\Data". <vr>
+Before running the project run the following command in your command prompt: <br>
+`mkdir C:\SPL\Data`

 ## Features

 ### Finance Management